maxio-com/stoplight-platform-developer-docs/docs/advanced/Expert-Usage.md

 Dunning is the process of how you communicate with your customers in regards to failed credit card transactions and expiring credit cards.

-Chargify helps manage the dunning process, or what we like to call the “unhappy path.”
+Advanced Billing helps manage the dunning process, or what we like to call the “unhappy path.”
 Or what happens when a credit card transaction fails.
 If you’re using Authorize.net, PayPal, or Google Checkout, you have to manually address each credit card issue as it arises.
 This is both tedious and time consuming and is certainly not the most efficient way to handle problems when executing a large number of transactions.

-For more information about dunning - including how to setup your dunning plans, please see [dunning](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405505141005).
+For more information about dunning - including how to setup your dunning plans, please see the [help article on Dunning](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405505141005).

 ## Referrals

 Referrals are a great way to reward your customers for sharing information about your application with new potential users.
-Chargify generates a referral code for each of your subscriptions and rewards the new customer, as well as the referrer, when a new signup is created with the code.
+Advanced Billing generates a referral code for each of your subscriptions and rewards the new customer, as well as the referrer, when a new signup is created with the code.

 If referrals are enabled, then every subscription will have a `ref` (short for "referral code") as part of the available data in the subscription API response.